jfalkner/algorithms/code/trie/README.md

    observation.

-Below summarizes minimal work to pick out a relatively memory efficient trie representation and later refinement to try and optimized for repetitive DNA sequences.
+Below summarizes minimal work to pick out a relatively memory efficient trie representation and later refinement to try and optimize for repetitive DNA sequences.
-Python's functional style of coding is used to keep data and functions concise and pure, easily testable.
+Python's functional style of coding is used to keep data and functions concise and pure, easily testable (by the doctest module in this case).

 ## Estimating Memory Efficiency

-Below consiers memory options for the first issue: Python.
+Below considers memory options for the first issue: Python.
 It assumes a more classic trie with a node for every possible character in the alphabet.
 This approximates worst size since no other optimizations are done.
 A per node counter is kept noting how many words ended at that node.